AI-Hivemind-Lab/instructions/[human]_cloudflare_workers_deployment_playbook.md

 ### 2.2 The Deploy Itself — 6 Checkpoints

 AI will run the commands.
 Your job is to review the output at each checkpoint and confirm it's correct before AI moves on.

+> [!NOTE]
+> The companion AI instruction file groups the work into "pre-flight checks" plus "Steps 1–6," which don't line up 1:1 with the checkpoint numbers below.
+The AI file carries a mapping table and should announce the checkpoint name as it goes, but if it says "Step 4" while you're expecting "Checkpoint 5," that's the dry-run either way — no cause for alarm.

 **Overview:**